erszcz/msc-thesis/dfly-multiboot.md

 GRUB uses, as one might expect, GNU Autotools as its build system.
-Since the source tree, while well organized, might be intimidating at first sight, a short overview of its contents follows.
+Since the source tree, while well organized, might be intimidating at first glance, a short overview of its contents follows.

 The project comes with a set of helper utilities meant to be run from a